h01ger/piuparts/docs/README_server.txt

  * "area" is the archive area used to get the list of packages to be tested.
 The Packages file for this area will be loaded.
-The default is "main" and the possible values depend on the vendor, for Debian these are main, contrib, non-free.
+The default is "main" and the possible values depend on the vendor, for Debian these are main, contrib, non-free and non-free-firmware.

  * "components" sets the archive areas that will be available when testing the packages selected via the "area" setting.
 These will